 Be considerate when asking people to vote for you and respect their choices

 - Let them vote in peace and decide for themselves.

 - Don’t vote on their behalf.

-- Only the person voting is allowed in the voting areas.
-Candidates and campaign teams are not allowed to enter the voting area, or campaign to a voter who is in the voting area.
+- Only the person voting is allowed in the voting areas, candidates and campaign teams are not allowed to go to the ballot with someone.

 - Don’t campaign to students who are using a computer or tablet device.